Loading...

 Tourism and investment often focused on key landmarks like Kota Tua, while nearby residential areas are ignored or underfunded.

-Limited land availability forces both rich and poor to live in the same crowded space, but in very different conditions.
+Limited land availability forces both rich and poor to live in the same crowded space but in very different conditions.

 So, in the inner city, history, inequality, and rapid urban growth all combine to create a city of extreme contrast, sometimes just one street apart.

-Which two of the following statements are true about Jakarta's inner city?
-Pause the video here whilst to attempt this task, and press Play when you're ready to continue.
+Pause the video here whilst you attempt this task and press play when you're ready to continue.

-What does Jakarta's inner city show about urban life?
-Pause the video here whilst you attempt this task, and press Play when you're ready to continue.
+Pause the video here whilst you attempt this task and press play when you're ready to continue.

 Wealth and poverty can exist very close together.